dfintha/gengine/readme.md

 automatic type conversions between numeric values, and you'll have to define M\_PI yourself project-wide, as MSVC's cmath header does not contain it somehow.

+## To-Dos
+* Custom Pi class included everywhere, so it can be used in the main program.
+* Command-line switch for NPR mode.
+* Change geo::vector's underlying type to double.

 ## License